Filter Integrity Testing and Process Application

 What is filter integrity test?

-A test carried out to verify and assure the quality and readiness of the filter membrane regarding the regulatory requirements.
-If found fail shows that the filter is not re-usable anymore and also the previously filtered batch needs inspection.
-Generally, this testing carried out in bio-pharma preparations and other aseptic operations.
+Tests carried out to verify and assure the quality and readiness of the filter membrane regarding the regulatory requirements are called filter integrity tests.
+If failed, shows that the filter is no longer re-usable, and also the previously filtered batch needs inspection.

 How does a filter integrity tester work?